-I’d like to add that on the very same day this was printed, the second modern Olympics were held in Paris, France.
+On the very same day this was printed, the second modern Olympics opened in Paris.

 “The man who tells you that the automobile will deal another solar plexus blow to the horse, similar to that caused by the advent of the electric car and bicycle, has been looking at the horse question cross-eyed.”
 This statement was made by a noted horse dealer in Washington, whose business for the past thirty-five years has been that of buying and selling horses.
 He further added that the market price for well-matched, sound, high-stepping roadsters and carriage teams is better to-day than at any time in the past fifty years.

-The article goes on to mention a couple fascinating tidbits like a horse must be raised for three years before its fit to be sold.
-Foreign buyers were also quite dominant in markets across the country to ship high quality animals back to their countries.
-Sounds a little like China and real estate today.
+The article goes on to mention a few good tidbits.
+A horse had to be raised for three years before it was fit to be sold.
+Foreign buyers were dominant in markets across the country, shipping high-quality animals back to their countries (a little like China and DC real estate today).

 A high-quality saddle horse went for about $150 in 1900, which is nearly $4,500 today.
-Not a bad deal for full-time transportation requiring hay and water as fuel.
+Not a bad deal for full-time transportation that runs on hay and water.

 Below is the best quote from the piece.